 Lori Mitchell, MBA | Treasurer

-Lori Mitchell began her education at the University of Pennsylvania before obtaining her MBA from Louisiana State University and an accounting degree from the University of New Orleans.
-Before retiring from Capital One in April 2016, Lori contributed more than 25 years to the consumer finance industry and was instrumental in underwriting, compliance and asset management.
+Lori Mitchell graduated from Susquehanna Community High School and began pursuing higher education at the University of Pennsylvania before obtaining her MBA from Louisiana State University and an accounting degree from the University of New Orleans.
+Before retiring from Capital One in April 2016, Lori contributed more than 25 years to the consumer finance industry and was instrumental in underwriting, compliance, and asset management.
 Most of her career was spent building a $4 billion business portfolio with 140+ clients and completing over $10 billion in transactions.

-Lori now serves as an industry consultant specializing in capital structure, strategic planning, mergers and acquisitions.
+Lori now serves as an industry consultant specializing in capital structure, strategic planning, mergers, and acquisitions.
 Based in New Orleans, she provides leadership counseling to lending executives that are critical to growth to enhance return on investment.
-Her expertise ranges from buy-here-pay here auto finance portfolios to direct and indirect lending including sales finance, tax lien arbitrage, small dollar credit, marketplace lending and securitized transactions.
+Her expertise ranges from buy-here-pay here auto finance portfolios to direct and indirect lending including sales finance, tax lien arbitrage, small dollar credit, marketplace lending, and securitized transactions.
+Along with this, Lori maintains strong ties to this community and spends 4 to 5 months of the year residing in her Susquehanna County home.
 Lori’s personal interests include real estate investing, scuba diving, skiing and golf.

 Anne Cook grew up in Susquehanna County and has spent most of her adult life there.
 She earned her graduate degree from Lock Haven University in 2002 and has served as an Orthopedic Physician Assistant ever since.
 Anne has been employed with United Health Services in Binghamton, NY for over a decade, specializing in the treatment of patients with osteoarthritis, requiring knee and hip replacements.
 In addition to physical health, Anne believes in the importance of focusing on one’s mental health and practicing a healthy work/life balance.